Introducing the Holders' Journey

 Although intimately intertwined with the experiencer’s journey, Safely Held Spaces sees the holder’s experience as a journey in its own right.

 But we don’t yet know much about what it's like for friends and family who give their support, or how their experience changes over time.
-That’s why we are conducting research to better understand and describe the holder’s journey, and to influence the kinds of support that are available for holders.
+That’s why we commissioned research to better understand and describe what it is like to hold the experience of psychosis in the family, and to influence the kinds of support that are available for holders.

 Our research study consisted of an online survey, which gathered responses from more than 60 family members and friends, followed by a smaller number of in-depth interviews and a facilitated sensemaking workshop.

-Findings will be available from September 2022 and will be shared with friends and family groups, and with influencers, mental health services and other organisations supporting family and friends.
-They will also be submitted for publication in a peer reviewed journal.
+Findings are being shared with family and friends groups, and with influencers, mental health services and other organisations supporting family and friends.
+They are also being submitted for publication in a peer reviewed journal.

 If you would like to receive updates on the progress of our Holders’ Journey research, get involved in disseminating findings or to find out more, please click here to contact us.